ismael-arias/nytpi-sass-utils/README.md

 ### `disable-text-selection` (on iOS) mixin

 ### `px()` function
-- Outputs unitless number values as CSS pixels, taking a `$scale-factor` into account
+- Outputs unitless number values as CSS pixels, taking a `$scale-factor: 2` into account
 - e.g. `px(32)` → `16px`, using the default `$scale-factor` of 2

 ### `svg-container` mixin